justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/using-the-minium-accelerator-to-jump-start-your-b2b-store/README.md

 ### Design

-The Minium theme includes a number of embedded features, including pop-up navigation and cart menus, and an Account & Order selector.
+The Minium accelerator includes a number of embedded features, including pop-up navigation and cart menus, and an Account selector.
 The navigation menu provides links to the catalog, pending and past orders, and account management, while the cart menu displays the current order.

 ![Minium Theme](./images/03.png)

 Minium does not use a conventional cart page.
 Instead, a link to the checkout page is included in the theme-embedded cart menu.

-The Account & Order selector displays accounts that the current user can access (administrators can access any account).
+The Account selector displays accounts that the current user can access (administrators can access any account).
 Once an account is selected, its open orders are displayed.

 ## Catalog Data